 This leads to a generic question: “How often do I water an olive tree in a pot?”.
-Reading this article will give you in-depth information on the best practices and learn 5 tips on water requirements for olive trees in pots so you can enjoy your olive tree for many years to come.
+Reading this article will give you in-depth information on the best practices and learn many tips on water requirements for olive trees in pots so you can enjoy your olive tree for many years to come.

-1. Regular Watering Habits
+Regular Watering Habits

-Knowing when to water your potted olive tree is a key.
+Knowing when to water your potted olive tree is key.
 Watering should be done as soon as the soil dries out or is only slightly damp.